matthieutrs/LMMO_lightning/README.md

 New weights for a DnCNN trained with small noise level (2.0/255.) are currently available [here](https://drive.google.com/drive/folders/1A6SN5yZEiXxzdp-NKtEGB4ZutBI7t0ea).

-This repository only focuses on training denoisers; for the PnP algorithm, we refer you to [our old code](https://github.com/basp-group/PnP-MMO-imaging).
+This repository only focuses on training denoisers; for the PnP algorithm, we refer you to [our older code](https://github.com/basp-group/PnP-MMO-imaging).
-However, a small [google colab notebook](https://colab.research.google.com/drive/1pVNl4VhDLaYMC7KOyL8f7Zyv-zygM4vK#scrollTo=QlNANCmQkbUu) with a toy example is available online.
+However, a small **google colab notebook** with a demo PnP-FB example is available online.
+Try it out [here](https://colab.research.google.com/drive/1pVNl4VhDLaYMC7KOyL8f7Zyv-zygM4vK#scrollTo=QlNANCmQkbUu)!

 **Link to paper: [https://arxiv.org/pdf/2012.13247.pdf](https://arxiv.org/pdf/2012.13247.pdf)**